Technology is advancing at rapid speed. Although it is designed to make our lives easier…

 Generally speaking, those representing the individuals suing the person or entity will try to make all possible attempts to inform those parties who may be involved about the lawsuit, including using billboards, commercials, posters, radio ads, and any other means to identify and communicate with those who may have been victimized.

-What class-action lawsuits have Kristensen Weisberg, LLP represented?
+What class-action lawsuits has Kristensen LLP represented?